RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 ### NumPy Arrays and Python Lists Live in Two Separate Worlds

 NumPy's arrays (not to be confused with the core Python `array` package) are static arrays.
 Unlike core Python's lists, they do not dynamically resize.
-Therefore if you wish to append to a NumPy array, you must call `resize()` first.
+Therefore, if you wish to append to a NumPy array, you must call `resize()` first.
 If you treat this like `append()` for a Python list, resizing for each individual append, you will be performing significantly more copies and memory allocations than a Python list.

 The below example sees lists and arrays constructed from `range(100000)`.